 Eaton Vance acts as the Fund's investment adviser under an Investment Advisory Agreement (the "Advisory Agreement").
 Eaton Vance has offices at Two International Place, Boston, MA 02110.
-EV, LLC ("EV") serves as trustee of Eaton Vance.
+EV LLC ("EV") serves as trustee of Eaton Vance.
 Eaton Vance and its predecessor organizations have been managing assets since 1924 and managing investment funds since 1931.
 Prior to March 1, 2021, Eaton Vance was a wholly owned subsidiary of Eaton Vance Corp. ("EVC").

 On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly owned subsidiary of Morgan Stanley.
 In connection with the Transaction, the Fund entered into a new Advisory Agreement with Eaton Vance.
-The Advisory Agreement was approved by shareholders prior to the consummation of the Transaction and was effective upon its closing.
-Effective March 1, 2021, the fee reduction agreement previously applicable to the Fund was incorporated into its new Advisory Agreement with Eaton Vance.
+The agreement was approved by shareholders prior to the consummation of the Transaction and was effective upon its closing.

 Morgan Stanley (NYSE: MS), whose principal offices are at 1585 Broadway, New York, New York 10036, is a preeminent global financial services firm engaged in securities trading and brokerage activities, as well as providing investment banking, research and analysis, financing and financial advisory services.
-As of December 31, 2021, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.6 trillion.
+As of December 31, 2022, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.3 trillion.

-Under the general supervision of the Fund's Board, the Adviser will carry out the investment and reinvestment of the assets of the Fund, will furnish continuously an investment program with respect to the Fund, will determine which securities should be purchased, sold or exchanged, and will implement such determinations.
+Under the general supervision of the Fund's Board, Eaton Vance is responsible for managing the Fund's overall investment program.
+Eaton Vance also is responsible for providing the Sub-Adviser with research support and supervising the performance of the Sub-Adviser.
 The Adviser will furnish to the Fund investment advice and office facilities, equipment and personnel for servicing the investments of the Fund.
 The Adviser will compensate all Trustees and officers of the Fund who are members of the Adviser's organization and who render investment services to the Fund, and will also compensate all other Adviser personnel who provide research and investment services to the Fund.
-In return for these services, facilities and payments, the Fund has agreed to pay the Adviser as compensation under the Advisory Agreement a fee in the amount of 0.850% of the average daily gross assets of the Fund up to and including \$1.5 billion, 0.830% of the average daily gross assets of the Fund over \$1.5 billion up to and including \$3 billion, 0.810% of the average daily gross assets of the Fund over \$5 billion, subject to the expense reimbursement arrangements described above.
-Gross assets of the Fund means total assets of the Fund, including any form of investment leverage, minus all accrued expenses incurred in the normal course of operations, but not excluding any liabilities or obligations attributable to investment leverage obtained through (i) indebtedness of any type

-(including, without limitation, borrowing through a credit facility or the issuance debt securities), (ii) the issuance of preferred stock or other similar preference securities, (iii) the reinvestment of collateral received for securities loaned in accordance with the Fund's investment objective and policies, and/or (iv) any other means.
-During periods in which the Fund is using leverage, the fees paid to Eaton Vance for investment advisory services will be higher than if the Fund did not use leverage because the fees paid will be calculated on the basis of the Fund's gross assets, including proceeds from any borrowings and from the issuance of preferred shares.
+In return for these services, facilities and payments, the Fund has agreed to pay the Adviser as compensation under the Advisory Agreement an annual fee in the amount of 0.85% of the average daily gross assets of the Fund.
+Gross assets of the Fund means total assets of the Fund, including any form of investment leverage, minus all accrued expenses incurred in the normal course of operations, but not excluding any liabilities or obligations attributable to investment leverage obtained through (i) indebtedness of any type (including, without limitation, borrowing through a credit facility or the issuance of debt securities), (ii) the issuance of preferred stock or other similar preference securities, (iii) the reinvestment of collateral received for securities loaned in accordance with the Fund's investment objective and policies and/or (iv) any other means.
+During periods in which the Fund is using leverage, the fees paid to Eaton Vance for investment advisory services will be higher than if the Fund did not use leverage because, as discussed above, the fees paid will be calculated on the basis of the Fund's gross assets, including proceeds from borrowings and from the issuance of preferred shares (if applicable).
+The Fund is responsible for all expenses not expressly stated by another party (such as the expenses required to be paid pursuant to an agreement with the investment adviser or administrator).
+The Fund may pay brokerage commissions to broker-dealers affiliated with Fund or the Adviser.
+For more information about affiliated brokerage commissions, see the section entitled "PORTFOLIO TRADING" in the Fund's SAI.

-The Fund's semiannual shareholder report contains information regarding the basis for the Trustees' approval of the Fund's Advisory Agreement.
+The Fund's most recent semiannual shareholder report will provide information regarding the basis for the Trustees' approval of the Advisory Agreement and the Sub-Advisory Agreement discussed below.